norman-abramovitz/pg2mysql/README.md

 that this behavior is not consistent with all forms of MySQL.
 Official MySQL rounds the timestamps whereas MariaDB truncates.

+The round_time parameter is now honored in migrate and verify operations.
+It is best to set the round_time to true since the internal go language database api will do unexpected datetime conversions._

 ## Changes
 Here are a list of changes made to this piece of derived work.